Jury selection begins in Penn State ex-president's trial - News 12 Now

 Graham Spanier declined to comment as he entered a Harrisburg courthouse for a trial that could last a week or more.
 It also might bring to the stand two former top lieutenants who recently struck plea bargains.

-Jury selection was off to a slow start as lawyers final questions the potential jurors will be asked about sexual abuse and other sensitive topics.
+Jury selection was off to a slow start as lawyers finalize questions the potential jurors will be asked about sexual abuse and other sensitive topics.

 Spanier, 68, is accused of two counts of endangering the welfare of children and a single conspiracy charge, all felonies.
 Former vice president Gary Schultz and former athletic director Tim Curley pleaded guilty last week to a single misdemeanor count of child endangerment, and they await sentencing.